leash training for dog

 Dog Shows Fear or Anxiety

-Praise them bunches when they are able to be calm while arriving at that low-intensity stimulus; in effect, you're crafting an association between the calm, confident behavior of your patient dog and arriving at whatever it is that's supposedly making them quake in their pet shoes.
+Praise them bunches when they can be calm while arriving at that low-intensity stimulus; in effect, you're crafting an association between your patient dog's relaxed, confident behavior and arriving at whatever it is that's supposedly making them quake in their pet shoes.

 Tips for Successful Leash Training